vuejs/pinia/packages/docs/cookbook/testing.md

 const store = useSomeStore()

-// This action will execute normally store.fetchData() // executed normally
+// Actions starting with 'set' are stubbed store.setValue(42) // stubbed

-// Other actions will be stubbed store.increment() // stubbed
+// Other actions may execute based on the initial store state store.fetchData() // executed or stubbed based on initial store.isPremium
-store.reset() // stubbed
 ```

 ::: tip
-If both `include` and `exclude` are provided, `include` takes precedence.
-If neither is provided or both arrays are empty, all actions will be stubbed (equivalent to `stubActions: true`).
+- An empty array `[]` means no actions will be stubbed (all actions execute normally)
+- The function is evaluated once at store setup time, receiving the store instance in its initial state
 :::

 You can also manually mock specific actions after creating the store: